 How can I join the BRAVE study?

-In order to participate, you or your child must be a Riverside or Gateway client.
+In order to participate, you or your child must first sign up to be a Riverside or Gateway client.
 From the list below, please determine which is the most convenient participating location:

 Steps to join the BRAVE study